How To Get From Kutaisi to Tbilisi by Bus, Train or Taxi

 If you’re travelling from Tbilisi to Kutaisi, you can follow these instructions in reverse easily as there are also regular marshrutkas that leave from Didube Bus Station in Tbilisi heading to Kutaisi.

-Given there is currently only one train a day, the marshrutka is a much more convenient and quicker option so I would only recommend taking the train if you really want to have the experience of regional train travel in Georgia!
+I think the marshrutka is a much more convenient and quicker option so I would only recommend taking the train if you really want to have the experience of regional train travel in Georgia!

 Waiting for a train at Tbilisi Station Square